grafana/google-sheets-datasource/docs/sources/_index.md

 The Google Sheets API uses per-minute quotas that refill every minute.
 For limits and usage, refer to the [Google Sheets API usage limits](https://developers.google.com/sheets/api/limits).

+## Troubleshooting

+If **Save & test** fails, panels show errors, or variables and annotations do not behave as expected, see [Troubleshooting](troubleshooting.md) for common causes and fixes.

 ## Report issues

 Report bugs and request features in the [Google Sheets data source repository](https://github.com/grafana/google-sheets-datasource/issues).